Bailey, Iowa: Decline

 In 1928, the incorporated town of Bailey was officially dissolved; newspapers reported that residents had scheduled a vote to return jurisdiction to the county over the issue of the graveling of two roads within the town's limits.
 Residents balked at this expenditure, and Bailey returned to unincorporated community status.

 The community gradually eroded as the residents left for other communities.
 One loss was the post office.
 Open since 1887, Bailey's post office closed on January 31, 1940.
 That year, Bailey's population was 50, less than one fourth of its peak population.

 It was reported in April 1944 that enrollment at the Bailey School was just six students; the Bailey School was merged with the nearby Wayne Township School #1 in Autumn 1944, and it was estimated that combined enrollment (to be held at the Bailey School) would be 15–20 students.
 It was hoped that the merger would provide a solution to the lack of teachers in the rural area.

+A new Bailey School was dedicated on November 29, 1951.
+The school featured two large classrooms, a basement gymnasium/auditorium, and indoor bathrooms.
+The building narrowly escaped destruction shortly before its opening when a fire was discovered by a teacher; the fire was extinguished by fire brigades from Riceville, McIntire, and LeRoy, Minnesota, with minimal damage to the school.

 By 1961, the Bailey School was only being used for students from kindergarten through second grade; a November 1961 proposal would move students to a new combined K-12 building in nearby Riceville.
 The Bailey School was open as late as spring 1962.

 In 1965, The Chicago Great Western Railway, the rail line which had passed through Bailey for over 75 years, ended passenger service.
 The rail line was removed in 1982, and the line became the Wapsi-Great Western Line (WGWL) Trail; the northern branch of this shared use nature trail goes north from Riceville to the Minnesota border.
 There is a picnic area where the trail reaches Bailey.

 Little remains today of Bailey aside from nearby farms, and the site is commonly referred to as a ghost town.
 Two natural areas, the Wapsi River Wildlife Area and the Pinicon Alders Wildlife Area, are adjacent to Bailey.